dustinpfister/blog_posts/_posts/js-javascript-module-object-literal.md

 ## 2 - Making a module more in line with functional programing using the object literal module pattern

 I will not be getting into function programing an pure functions in detail here as that would be off topic.
 However I would say that taking code in a more functional direction is generally a good idea.
 It will result in code that is easier to follow and debug.
 In addition I have found that I do not like the idea of having a state object located in a module itself, but as an object that is outside of the module, and just use the module to create new state objects rather than directly mutating them.

+The basic point module that I made in the last section could be changed up just a little to create something that does more or less the same thing, but in a way in which it is more functional.
+The first thing to do is to pull the x and y variables that store the current state of something out of the module, and instead just have a method that will create a state object with those properties.
+I would then make the point object an argument that is passed to my move method rather than mutating these values that are part of the module itself.
+The next thing to do is to make the move method a pure function by making it so that it will return a new point object rather than directly mutating the source object that I pass to it as an argument.

 ```js
 var pointMod = {